nextgeniuspro/vfspp/README.md

 # vfspp

 vfspp is a C++ Virtual File System header-only library that allows manipulation of files from memory, zip archives, or native filesystems as if they were part of a single native filesystem.
 This is particularly useful for game developers who want to use resources in the native filesystem during development and then pack them into an archive for distribution builds.
+The library is thread-safe, ensuring safe operations in multi-threaded environments.
 Note: This library requires C++17 or later.

 ## Usage Example